Contact Us for a Free Consultation (213) 542-0979

 There are a whole slew of charges that can arise from domestic violence situations.

 The police are not going to be the ones who charge you with a crime; all they're going to do is book you for something.
-It's going to be up to the prosecutors who deal with these cases all the time to make the judgment call on what you're going to be charged with and what your bail will be.
+It will be up to the prosecutors who deal with these cases to decide what you will be charged with and what your bail will be.

-After they make a decision and you get charged, your criminal defense attorney will have to attack the case in an attempt to get a not guilty verdict or to have the case dismissed altogether.
-If there is strong evidence against you, then your criminal defense attorney is going to have to try to get a lesser charge, keep you out of jail, preserve your rights, preserve your reputation, preserve your freedom, and preserve your record.
+After they decide and you get charged, your criminal defense attorney will have to attack the case to get a not-guilty verdict or dismiss the case altogether.
+If there is strong evidence against you, then your criminal defense attorney will have to try to get a lesser charge, keep you out of jail, preserve your rights, preserve your reputation, preserve your freedom, and maintain your record.

 Contacting Your My Children If Facing A Domestic Violence Charge

 You should be able to remain in contact with your children if you are facing a domestic violence charge, as long as the domestic violence didn't involve the children.
-If the incident only involved your spouse, then it wouldn't be fair to have your children included as well.
+If the incident only involved your spouse, then it wouldn't be fair to include your children.

-However, if you beat up your spouse who has primary care of the children, then they could get a restraining order against you, which would prevent you from seeing your children.
-This is where you're going to need your criminal defense attorney to help you untangle things.
+However, if you beat up your spouse, who has primary care of the children, then they could get a restraining order against you, which would prevent you from seeing your children.
+This is where you'll need your criminal defense attorney to help you untangle things.

 If you're going to get a divorce, then your criminal defense attorney and divorce attorney need to work together so that you have visitation with your children.
-When all is said and done, you're able to preserve your rights as it relates to your children.
-Obviously, the more dangerous you are and the worse your behavior, the less likely it is that the judge will let you see your children.
+You're able to preserve your rights as it relates to your children.
+The more dangerous you are and the worse your behavior, the less likely it is that the judge will let you see your children.

 Is A Restraining Order Imposed In A Los Angeles Domestic Violence Case?

-If the charges are filed against the person, then the criminal court will issue a protective order against the person who is accused of committing the violent act.
-That protective order can be a level one protective order, which means that they are still allowed to see their significant other, but they cannot be violent toward them, threaten them or do anything illegal toward them.
+If the charges are filed against the person, the criminal court will issue a protective order against the person accused of committing the violent act.
+That protective order can be a level one protective order, meaning they can still see their significant other.
+Still, they cannot be violent, threaten, or do anything illegal toward them.

-If the other party doesn't show up to court, then they're automatically going to issue a full protective order, which means they will not be allowed to see their significant other at all while the case is pending.
-Oftentimes, attorneys will have the victim go to court so they can tell the prosecutor that they do not want a protective order.
+If the other party doesn't show up to court, the court will automatically issue a full protective order, which means the victim will not be allowed to see their significant other at all while the case is pending.
+Often, attorneys will have the victim go to court so they can tell the prosecutor that they do not want a protective order.

-Ultimately, some sort of a protective order will be filed, but the extent of that order will depend on many different factors.
+Ultimately, some protective order will be filed, but the extent of that order will depend on many factors.
 This is where you want to huddle up with your criminal defense attorney so that you don't get the short end of the stick when it comes to your right to see your family.

 If you or a family member has been charged with domestic violence, you need a skilled Los Angeles domestic violence attorney to protect your rights.
-As a former prosecutor, Mr. Hedding has the experience to aggressively defend you.
+As a former prosecutor, Mr. Hedding has the experience to defend you aggressively.
 Choosing an experienced and qualified criminal lawyer is a critical decision.

 Menu